OSS Kafka couldn’t save them. See how data streaming came to the rescue! | Watch now

 • Rockset: indexing and query service supporting real-time analytics on structured and semi-structured data

-Why Streaming Analytics with Confluent
+Why Streaming Analytics With Confluent

 To facilitate data connectivity within an organization, Confluent offers a wide range of data connectors that seamlessly ingest or export data between Kafka and other data sources or sinks.
 These include Kafka Connect (an open-source framework for building and running Kafka connectors), Confluent Connectors (Confluent-supported connectors for JDBC, Elasticsearch, Amazon S3 Connector, HDFS, Salesforce, MQTT, and other popular data sources), Community Connectors (contributed and maintained by the community members), and Custom Connectors (built by an organization’s own developers).